jsx-eslint/eslint-plugin-react/docs/rules/no-adjacent-inline-elements.md

-# Prevent adjacent inline elements not separated by whitespace. (no-adjacent-inline-elements)
+# Prevent adjacent inline elements not separated by whitespace. (react/no-adjacent-inline-elements)

 Adjacent inline elements not separated by whitespace will bump up against each other when viewed in an unstyled manner, which usually isn't desirable.